engineering-collaboration/book/docs/book/anatomy-of-a-code-change/tbd.md

 ## Protected Branches

-Protected branches prevent unapproved changed to be integrated into specific branches.
-Once a branch is protected, only specified users or roles - typically termed *Codeowners* - can make changes to it.

-This helps to prevent accidental or unintended changes and promote collaboration and code review.
-This ensure that only approved changes are made to critical parts of a project.
+Protected branches prevent unapproved integrations.
+Once a branch is protected it authorizes only specified users or roles, termed *codeowners*, to apply changes.
+Limiting the authorized people helps us to prevent accidental or unintended changes until these have been reviewed and accepted before changes are made to critical parts of a project.

-Deciding if and which branches are protected is a team decision.
-This is a tool for avoiding *accidental* breaking changes or deployments by building hard dependencies to key personal into your development pipeline.
-Carefully consider the additional overhead,  redundancies, and overrides needed to maintain continous integration in this environment.
-You may not want to block the deployment of an urgent hotfix until a code owner has been made available to approve the changes.
+Deciding if and which branches are protected is our teams decision.
+This is a tool for avoiding *accidental* breaking changes or deployments NOT for building hard dependencies to key personal into your development pipeline.
+Within teams we offer the option to override the branch protection.
+Blocking the deployment of an urgent hotfix because of a codeowner's vacation is suboptimal.